 Except as otherwise provided in this Chapter, the specific performance of any contract may, in the discretion of the court, be enforced-

-(a) when there exists no standard for ascertaining the actual damage caused by the non-performance of the act agreed to be done; or
+(a) When there exists no standard for ascertaining actual damage caused by the non-performance of the act agreed to be done; or

 Explanation.-Unless and until the contrary is proved, the court shall presume-

 (i) That the breach of a contract to transfer immovable property cannot be adequately relieved by compensation in money; and

 (ii) That the breach of a contract to transfer movable property can be so relieved except in the following cases:-